rehierl/node-tree-outliner/1-1-4-node-trees/1-0-core-definitions.md

 # Node tree definitions

 * a summary of standard and non-standard definitions
-* i.e. definitions used throughout this discussion
-* the focus is on directed rooted trees of nodes
+* the focus here is on directed rooted trees of nodes
 * aka. arborescence, out-tree

-Note that forests, i.e. possibly empty unions of disjoint trees, are not in the focus of this discussion.

 <!-- ======================================================================= -->
 ## downward-oriented edges